Terran Campbell: Club career

 On July 31, 2015, he debuted with Whitecaps FC 2 in the USL, as an academy call-up, against the Tulsa Roughnecks.
 In August 2015, at age 16, he signed a professional contract with Whitecaps FC 2 in the USL.
-He scored his first professional goal on May 28, 2017 against the Real Monarchs.
+He scored his first professional goal on May 28, 2017, against the Real Monarchs.

 In December 2017, Campbell joined Fresno FC in the USL for the 2018 season, who became the Whitecaps' new USL affiliate after they decided to disband the Whitecaps FC 2 team.
 He scored his first goal in a US Open Cup match on May 16 against Orange County FC.

 In January 2019, Campbell joined Pacific FC for the inaugural season of the Canadian Premier League.
-He scored his first goal for the club on June 1, 2019 against HFX Wanderers FC.
+He scored his first goal for the club on June 1, 2019, against HFX Wanderers FC.
 He became the first player to score double-digit goals in the league.
 At the end of the season, he was nominated for the league's Young Player of the Year award, and finished the season second in the Golden Boot race, with 11 goals, trailing only Tristan Borges.
 He subsequently re-signed with the club for the 2020 season.
 In 2021, he won the league championship with Pacific and he was nominated for the CPL Player of the Year award.
 After the 2021 season, he departed the club.
 At the time of his departure from Pacific, he was the club's all-time leading scorer with 25 goals, while also adding 10 assists (tied for first in club's history), in 69 appearances, across all competitions.

 On January 7, 2022, Pacific FC announced that Campbell had left the club to sign with fellow Canadian Premier League side Forge FC ahead of the 2022 season.
 Forge officially confirmed the signing to a multi-year contract the following week.
 He made his debut for his new club in their 2022 CONCACAF Champions League first-leg match against Cruz Azul on February 16.
 He scored a brace on April 23 against FC Edmonton, for his first goals with the club.
+On July 9, 2023, Campbell scored his first career hat-trick against York United in an eventual 4-0 victory.
+At the end of the 2023 season, he was one of ten nominees for CPL Players’ Player of the Year award.
+In October 2023, he helped Forge win their fourth league title, following a 2–1 win over Cavalry FC in the play-off final.
+At the end of the 2023 season, he was named to the CPL Best XI.

+In February 2025, Campbell signed with Vancouver FC.
+On April 13, 2025, Campbell scored his 40th Canadian Premier League goal, becoming the first player in the league to reach that mark.